Gameroom Tele-Pong

 The Gameroom Tele-Pong (sometimes also called Entex Gameroom Tele-Pong or ENTEX Gameroom Tele-Pong) is a dedicated first-generation home video game console developed, published and marketed by Entex Industries starting in 1976.
+It had a price of US$60.
 The Gameroom Tele-Pong displays the games in black and white.
 The score is built in the console.
-It has no sound.
+It does have sound.
 The Gameroom Tele-Pong is similar to the first Japanese video game console, Epoch's TV Tennis Electrotennis, released a year prior.

+The console does not contain a central CPU but uses 8 discrete SN74LS00 chips.
+It is only battery-operated (1.5V "C" cell x 4).

 There was also a version released in the United Kingdom marketed by Binatone called the TV Game Unit.
 It had a price of £23.95.